yiyunlinch/zahnihero/README.md

 ![ZahniHero Prototype](images/interview.jpg)

-As a parent myself, I understand that kids respond better to lights and color changes.
+As a parent myself and based on user interviews, I understand that children respond better to lights and color changes.
-LED feedback is more engaging and motivating for them than a voice simply saying "one minute", "two minutes", or "finished".
+LED feedback is more engaging and motivating for them than a voice simply saying "one minute," "two minutes," or "finished."
+In the future, another model could focus on music, stories, and riddles.
+Additionally, more detailed data—such as brushing areas—could be collected for improved feedback.

 ---